Mueller students celebrate women in aviation on International Women's Day

 The event aimed to raise awareness of aviation opportunities available to girls of all ages, whilst also celebrating the accomplishments of past and present women of aviation.
 And judging by the student's reactions; it was a resounding success.

 "The Pink Paper Plane Challenge was a great way to celebrate International Women's Day and the first female solo pilot in 1910 by representing women in male-dominated professions.
 It was very uplifting to see many of our female students and teachers involved in this event," Year 11 students at Mueller College said.

 "We hope to see more events held like this so that it can encourage the younger female students of our school to do whatever they want to do and not let the stereotypically "male" subjects be a road block for them."

 Mueller College has been a part of the Gateway to Industry Schools program for eight years.
-The program is funded by the Department of Education and Training for the aviation industry sector.
+The program is funded by the Department of Employment, Small Business and Training for the aviation industry sector.
 The initial aerospace partnership included an agreement between Education Queensland, the former Boeing Australia Limited (now BDA) and Aviation Australia.